 Give specific examples: ‘Last semester while teaching a class of year 8’s English I had a situation like that and I addressed it by …’

 Don’t talk in generalities: ‘I always do that’ or ‘I never have trouble with cases like that’ are statements anyone can make.
 A strong educator will be able to call upon experiences from their past.
 They should be able to discuss how they addressed and overcame specific scenarios.

-Practice your responses: As part of your interview preparation you need to prepare responses for Common Teacher Interview Questions you are likely hear when interviewing for a teaching position.
+Practice your responses: As part of your interview preparation you need to prepare responses for Common Teacher Interview Questions you are likely to hear when interviewing for a teaching position.